 Reporting an Incident

-Academic violations include cheating, plagiarism or falsifying official records related to the University, unauthorized signatures, tampering with course material, etc. General classroom misbehavior is considered a non-academic violation (see below).
-Academic violations include cheating, plagiarism or falsifying official records related to the University, unauthorized signatures, tampering with course material, etc. General classroom misbehavior is considered a non-academic violation (see below).
-If you have questions about whether a behavior is considered academic misconduct, please refer to the student handbook or contact Dean of Students, Dr. Joe Cooper.
+Academic violations include cheating, plagiarism or falsifying official records related to the University, unauthorized signatures, tampering with course material, etc. (General classroom misbehavior is considered a non-academic violation (see below).)
+Academic violations include, but are not limited to cheating, plagiarism or falsifying official records related to the University, unauthorized signatures, tampering with course materials, etc. If you have questions about whether a behavior is considered academic misconduct, please refer to the student handbook or contact the Dean of Students, Dr. Joe Cooper.

 Report a Non-Academic Student Conduct Violation

 Non-Academic violations include any behavior that is not related to an allegation of cheating or plagiarism (e.g. alcohol, drugs, threatening behavior, vandalism, disorderly conduct, etc.).
-If you have questions about whether a behavior is considered a violation, please contact Dean of Students, Dr. Joe Cooper.
+If you have questions about whether a behavior is considered a violation, please refer to the student handbook or contact the Dean of Students, Dr. Joe Cooper.

 Report a Concerning Behavior

-The Montana Tech Behavioral Intervention Team (BIT) has developed a form to be completed by any Faculty, Staff or Student who is concerned about an individual’s behavior.
+The Montana Tech Oredigger Intervention Team (OIT) receives concerns reported by any faculty, staff or student who is concerned about an individual’s behavior.
 Concerning behaviors include, but are not limited to: emotional distress, suicide ideation, disordered eating, self-injury, threatening behavior towards others, and suspected substance abuse.
 If you have questions about whether a behavior is considered a “concerning behavior”, please contact the Dean of Students, Dr. Joe Cooper at 406-496-4198.

-Title IX violations include sexual assault, harassment, dating and relationship violence, discrimination, stalking, and retaliation.
-If you have questions about whether an incident is considered a Title IX violation, please contact Vanessa Van Dyk in the Office of Human Resources.
+Any reports of the Discrimination, Harassment, and Retaliation Policy OR the Title IX Sexual Harassment Policy should be reported using this form.
+This includes, but is not limited to, sexual assault, harassment, dating and relationship violence, discrimination, stalking, and retaliation.
+If you have questions about whether an incident is considered a violation of one of these policies, please contact Vanessa Van Dyk, Director of Human Resources and Title IX Coordinator

 Report a Unauthorized Animal on Campus